danielmenezesbr/crc-on-gcp-terraform/README.md

 DDNS setup is optional.

-Create a subdomain like this:
+Create a subdomain that looks like this:

 ![subdomain](https://github.com/danielmenezesbr/crc-on-gcp-terraform/blob/master/ddns-subdomain.png?raw=true)